 If you have a disability, illness, injury or health condition that impacts your capacity to complete studies, exams or assessment tasks, it is important you let us know your special requirements, early in the semester.
 Students will need to make an application for support and submit it with recent, comprehensive documentation at an appointment with a Disability Officer.
 Students with a disability are encouraged to contact the Disability Office at the earliest possible time, to meet staff and learn about the services available to meet your specific needs.
 Please note that late notification or failure to disclose your disability can be to your disadvantage as the University cannot guarantee support under such circumstances.

-- Online business models - Licensing frameworks: perpetual licensing, cloud services - Key legal documents for websites, software and apps - Privacy and data security issues - Engagement and attention: social media and marketing legal issues
+- Online business models - Licensing frameworks: perpetual licensing, cloud services - Key legal documents for websites, software and apps - Privacy and data security issues - Engagement and attention: social media

 - Legal process behind funding start-up ventures, availability of finance based on the stage of the venture - Types of financing: pros and cons - Angel investors and venture capitalists – what do they expect - What legal documents are needed? - How are these documents negotiated?